It's a revolution in Punjab, it will now spread all over the country: Kejriwal | Politics

 It's a revolution in Punjab, it will now spread all over the country: Kejriwal

-Kejriwal congratulated the voters of Punjab for leading the AAP to a glorious victory in the assembly polls and said they made political stalwarts bite the dust.The results of the Punjab elections that has come today is a big inquilab.
+We all love you Punjab, he said as he congratulated the voters for leading the AAP to a glorious victory in the assembly polls.With their overwhelming support to the AAP, the people of Punjab have made political stalwarts bite the dust, Kejriwal said.The results of the Punjab elections that has come today is a big inquilab.

 - Country: